1. What are the admissions requirements for the undergraduate IAS majors?

 Grades are considered, with more weight given to grades in relevant coursework and grades in later coursework.

-IAS will not admit students who are deficient in any of the core requirements (foreign language, intermediate algebra, english composition, and quantitative and symbolic reasoning).
+IAS will not admit students who are deficient in any of the core requirements (world languages, intermediate algebra, english composition, and quantitative and symbolic reasoning).
 If a student is in the process of completing a core requirement at the time of application, and is otherwise admissible to the program, IAS will admit the student contingent upon successful completion of the core requirement.
 The student will not be allowed to register until official documentation of successful completion of the deficiency has been received.

 Due to the limited number of course offerings, IAS does not admit new students for Summer Quarter.